andrewhessler/heffree-dev/src/assets/blog/project-db-client-post.md

 I'm also hoping to get into some soldering, would be fun to also incorporate some embedded programming.

 So that's that, some small toy projects and a KVM is likely my future at the moment.
 I could also look at transitioning to making my own DB Client neovim plugin...
+Or heck, I could go and make something useless just for the fun of it and to learn.

-I don't know — we'll see how it goes!
+I don't know — we'll see what happens!
 I'll report back when I decide and likely wait until I have some meaningful progress.